microcks/microcks.io/content/documentation/guides/automation/api.md

 ]
 ```

-However, some of the API calls are restrictive to certain permissions.
+However, some of the API calls are restricted to certain permissions.
 For example, if you try to activate the above importer job using the following API call:

 ```sh
 curl 'https://microcks.example.com/api/jobs/6470b31415d8e3652a787bad/start' -H "Authorization: Bearer $TOKEN" -k -v